chengbao-0/HousekeepingServiceMgrSys/README.md

 On this basis, I added a backup function, automatic backup function (not perfect) and some other functions.

 For detailed database design, please restore by yourself according to sql backup records

+The JDBC driver jar package of the Mysql database used by the project